wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-backup.md

 
 <a name="requirements"></a>
 ## Requirements and restrictions

-* The Backup and Restore feature requires the App Service plan to be in the Standard tier or higher .
-For more information about scaling your App Service plan to use a higher tier, see [Scale a web app in Azure](/documentation/articles/web-sites-scale).  Note that Premium tier allows a greater number of daily backups than Standard tier.

-* The Backup and Restore feature requires an Azure storage account and container that must belong to the same subscription as the web app that you are going to back up.
-If you do not yet have a storage account, you can create one by clicking the **Storage Account**.
-For more information on Azure storage accounts, see the [links](#moreaboutstorage) at the end of this article.
 
 
 ##<a name="requirements"></a> Requirements and restrictions
+

-* The Backup and Restore feature requires the App Service plan to be in the Standard tier
+* The Backup and Restore feature requires the App Service plan to be in the Standard tier  or higher .
+For more information about scaling your App Service plan to use a higher tier, see [Scale a web app in Azure](/documentation/articles/web-sites-scale/).  Note that Premium tier allows a greater number of daily backups than Standard tier. 

 * The Backup and Restore feature requires an Azure storage account and container that must belong to the same subscription as the web app that you are going to back up.
-If you do not yet have a storage account, you can create one by clicking the bottom.
+If you do not yet have a storage account, you can create one by clicking the  **Storage Account**  **Storage** button (grid icon)  in the  **Backups** blade  left pane  of the  [Azure Portal](https://portal.azure.cn/)  Azure Classic Management Portal , and then choosing  **New** in  the  **Storage Account** and  command bar at  the  **Container** from the **Destination** blade  bottom .
 For more information on Azure storage accounts, see the [links](#moreaboutstorage) at the end of this article.
-

 * The Backup and Restore feature supports up to 10GB of website and database content.
 An error will be indicated if the backup feature cannot proceed because the payload exceeds this limit.